Alliance Climate Control Terms & Conditions

 13.2 The Customer must ensure that it does not cause or contribute to any injury or death to the Supplier or its agents, employees or contractors or loss of, or damage to, any property of the Supplier.

-13.3 The Customer warrants that it is responsible for any access, consents, licences and permissions from other parties necessary for the Goods and/or Services to be provided, at its cost, and for providing the Supplier (and its employees, agents and contractors) with the necessary consents, licences and permissions.
+13.3 The Customer warrants that it is responsible for any access, consents, licences and permissions from other parties necessary for the Goods and/or Services to be received, at its cost, and for providing the Supplier (and its employees, agents and contractors) with the necessary consents, licences and permissions.

 13.4 The Customer warrants that the Site will comply with any work health and safety laws relating to building/construction sites and any other relevant safety standards or legislation.